Where to Wake Up with the Perfect Breakfast Sandwich in Boston

 Rise and shine—and chow down.

 A great breakfast sandwich is a beautiful thing.
 It can power us through the slog of a morning commute, nurse us through a hangover, fortify us for a weekend hike, or serve as an indulgent antidote to work-from-home ennui.
-Here’s where to find some of the best around—a few favorite joints catching our eye right now, as well as our all-time faves.
+Here’s where to find some of the best around—a mix of new spots that have been catching our eye lately and some all-time faves.

 Bagelsaurus

-Boston’s got a corner on the bagel market now, and it’s thanks in no small part to this pioneering Porter Square bakeshop.
-Thanks to its current takeout-only format, which allows for preordering and pickup during designated time slots, you won’t see the same long lines that you used to snaking down the sidewalk outside.
+Greater Boston’s had a corner on the bagel market for a while now, and it’s thanks in no small part to this pioneering Porter Square bakeshop (and three-time Best of Boston winner).
+Between COVID-era optimization of online ordering and a summer 2024 expansion into an adjacent space, you won’t see the same long lines that used to snake down the sidewalk in the popular bakery’s early days.
 But rest assured, baker Mary Ting Hyatt’s chewy-on-the-inside, crackly-on-the-outside bagels are just as popular as ever—and still used for fantastic breakfast sandwiches.
-A swipe of mustard butter elevates a classic egg-and-cheese, and the Hot Smoked take on cream cheese-and-lox features pickled red cabbage and fresh dill.
+A swipe of mustard butter elevates a classic egg-and-cheese, and the Hot Smoked take on cream-cheese-and-lox features pickled red cabbage and fresh dill.
 But the crown jewel is the Eggspañola, with a slightly runny egg, feta, pimentón aioli, and parsley gremolata.

 An eggwich at Blunch. / Photo by Kiki Larouge Photography